KevGildea/SafeCross/SafeCross AUTO/readme.md

 ### File Formats
 - **Excel files (.xlsx)**: For reading tram track data and writing annotations.
-- **TACAL files (.tacal)**: For camera calibration parameters for tomography transformation - can be obtained from the [T-calibration](https://bitbucket.org/TrafficAndRoads/tanalyst/downloads/) tool, or similar, so long as the format is of the form [example.tacal](https://github.com/KevGildea/SafeCross/blob/main/SafeCross%20AUTO/example%20data/Dublin/tacal/example.tacal).
+- **TACAL files (.tacal)**: For camera calibration parameters for homography transformation - can be obtained from the [T-calibration](https://bitbucket.org/TrafficAndRoads/tanalyst/downloads/) tool, or similar, so long as the format is of the form [example.tacal](https://github.com/KevGildea/SafeCross/blob/main/SafeCross%20AUTO/example%20data/Dublin/tacal/example.tacal).

 ## Acknowledgments